Step 1: Get to know your Dragonflies & Damselflies

 Focus your search within 2m of the water’s edge (if safe to do so) and scan an area 5m over the water.

-Record all dragonflies and damselflies seen during your survey and an estimate of their numbers using the form provided.
+Record all dragonflies and damselflies seen during your survey and try and estimate of their numbers using the form provided.
 To simplify counts, count estimate codes are provided.
 Where large numbers of animals are flying with mixed species, net a sample (e.g. 10%) to determine the proportion of species present, bearing in mind that some species may be easier to net than others.
 If you have no net, use a pair of close focus binoculars to identify animals resting on vegetation.

-Please complete the habitat survey and take photos of the survey site and any impacts and invasive species you find.
+Please complete the short and simple habitat survey, and take photos of the survey site and any impacts and invasive species you find.

 When your survey is completed, please upload your results via our online data submission form.
 Additional site and impact photos can be emailed to firstname.lastname@example.org – please remember to state the date and location of the survey.

 Interesting observations or photos can be shared via the Dragonfly Ireland Facebook page (NB: we can’t accept any records or survey data via our Facebook page).